backand/docs/docs/apidocs/apidescription/index.md

   };

 ```

 * **exclude** - Can be set to metadata or totalrows (or both) and retrieves only the data.

 ```
   .../objects/trips?exclude=metadata,totalRows
 ```
 ####One Object

 Call '/objects/{name}/{id}' with a specific item id and with the following parameters to get a specific item:

 * **id** - The item's id, which is the primary key value for the item's database table
 * **deep** - When set to true, brings the related collections and objects
-* **exlude** When set to metadata, retrieves only the data from object.
+* **exclude** When set to metadata, retrieves only the data from object.
 * **level** - When deep is set to true, this parameter determines the collection relations dept level.
 The default is 3 (grandchildren)

 ```